-The estimated impact of each alternative program is drawn from the articles cited in the first column of Table 8.
-In most cases, these are presented as a single estimate, although in the case of Almond, Hoynes and Schanzenbach (2011) estimates are presented separately for black and white mothers, so we report each estimate.
+Estimates from Hoynes et al. (2015) refer to single women with no more than a high-school education (the "high impact" group, with highest eligibility for policy use).
+Two estimates are presented for Almond et al. (2011) since their results are presented by race.
+The top line refers only to black mothers, while the bottom line refers only to white mothers.
+Estimates for black mothers are based on the most recent estimates presented by the authors in their Erratum.
+All US program costs are expressed in US dollars, and non-US program costs (Chile and Uruguay) are denoted in PPP-adjusted US dollars.
+PPP-adjusted costs are higher than non-PPP-adjusted costs, so this results in a conservative estimates of costs per gram.
+Similar estimates and additional calculation details are presented in Clarke et al. (2017) for the WIC and FSP only although in the case of Almond et al. (2011) estimates are presented separately for black and white mothers, so we report each estimate.
 Details on the cost per user are also generally drawn from various sources.
-In the case of the PANES program in Uruguay, the cost per user is reported by Amarante et al. (2016) as \$102 per month in PPP adjusted terms.
+In the case of the PANES program in Uruguay, the cost per user is reported by Amarante et al. (2016) as \$102 per month in PPP-adjusted terms.
 In each case we infer the cost of the program by assuming 9 months of coverage, as this allows for consistent comparisons across programs.
-In the case of the WIC program, recent figures suggest that the cost of the program is quite stable at around \$45 per month per participant (USDA, 2017b), giving a 9 month cost estimate of \$405 per participant.
-Similar estimates for the FSP suggest costs of approximately \$125 per month per participant, or \$1125 over the course of 9 months (USDA, 2017a).
-Finally, costs from the EITC program are reported in Hoynes, Miller and Simon (2015, their Appendix Table A1).
+In the case of the WIC program, recent figures suggest that the cost of the program is quite stable at around \$45 per month per participant (USDA 2017b), giving a 9-month cost estimate of \$405 per participant.
+Similar estimates for the FSP suggest costs of approximately \$125 per month per participant, or \$1125 over the course of 9 months (USDA 2017a).
+Finally, costs from the EITC program are reported in Hoynes et al. (2015, their Appendix 1 Table 10).

 These comparisons lead to a number of conclusions regarding the cost of producing birth weight in public programs, and the relative efficiency of different programs.
 Firstly, perhaps unsurprisingly, programs which explicitly target health at birth produce birth weight much more cheaply than non-targeted programs.
-The targeted programs (WIC and ChCC) range from anywhere between 2-15 times cheaper per gram of birth weight produced than non-targeted programs such as SNAP/FSP, the EITC or PANES in Uruguay.
-In general, it is likely reasonable to demand more of a program which aims to increase child health, so the increased costs among non-targeted programs should not be seen as a program in-efficiency.
-Secondly, we note that ChCC produces birth weight in a comparatively efficient way, even when compared to WIC in the US.
-Our back-of-the-envelope calculation of the cost of birth weight in Chile is \$11 USD per gram (PPP-adjusted), compared to estimates of around \$14 USD per gram from the WIC program.
-As discussed above, this is then additionally more efficient than comparison non-targeted programs both in the US, and in Latin America.
+The targeted programs (WIC and ChCC) range from anywhere between 2 and 15 times cheaper per gram of birth weight produced than non-targeted programs such as SNAP/FSP, the EITC or PANES in Uruguay.
+In general, it is likely reasonable to demand more of a program which aims to increase child health, so the increased costs among nontargeted programs should not be seen as a program inefficiency.
+Secondly, we note that ChCC produces birth weight in a comparatively efficient way, even when compared to WIC in the USA.
+Our back-of-the-envelope calculation of the cost of birth weight in Chile is US \$11 per gram (PPP adjusted), compared with estimates of around US \$14 per gram from the WIC program.
+As discussed above, this is then additionally more efficient than comparison non-targeted programs both in the USA and in Latin America.

-5.2.2 Internal Efficiency
+5.2.2 Internal efficiency